jklaiber/digall_python/README.md

 mv digall.py /bin
 ```

-You get all options by typing --help
+You get all options by typing -h or --help
 ```
 digall --help